vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.md

 <section v="sec 0" />

 But—it is not correct that the intellectual practice proceeding from an analysis of our evidential instruments is necessarily connected to the attainment of the highest good.
 For, it is not possible to analyse the instruments, in the first place.
-This, after all, depends on an analysis of evidentiality; and the latter—as we will demonstrate—cannot be accomplished either from a <n><tl>constitutivist<tltxt>svataḥ</tltxt></tl> or <tl>nonconstitutivist<tltxt>parataḥ</tltxt></tl> standpoint</n>.
+This, after all, depends on an analysis of evidentiality; and the latter—as we will demonstrate—cannot be accomplished either from an <n><tl>internalist<tltxt>svataḥ</tltxt></tl> or <tl>externalist<tltxt>parataḥ</tltxt></tl> standpoint</n>.

 <section v="sec 1" />